nickorlow/personal-site/src/static/data/blogs/c-sharp-c-assignment.md

 }
 ```

-In .NET 6, the `NativeMemory` class was introduced which you can read about here: []().
-It allows for malloc-like memory allocation and freeing which can be important for performance (and is also generally just better than letting a garbage garbage collector do your
+In .NET 6, the `NativeMemory` class was introduced which you can read about [here](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.interopservices.nativememory.alloc?view=net-6.0).
+It allows for malloc-like memory allocation and freeing which can be important for high-performance workloads.